LauraNolan/marti-services/taxii_service/README.md

 ---
 ## Adding new items to the STIX message

-The various additions are broken out into their own functions in both files.
-You can use them as examples to add more information to the STIX message. **The most useful information can be found in the cybox/stix documentation ([links](#useful-links-for-development)).**
+For every item added, there is a function for converting/parsing to/from STIX.
+Use these as examples to add more items to the STIX message. **The most useful information can be found in the cybox/stix documentation ([links](#useful-links-for-development)).**

 It is recommended to try and adhere to the STIX standards, but there will be times where there isn't a 'STIX' way to add a specific piece of information.
 In this event, adding that information via a related indicator has been a good solution.